 The pre-treatment process removes all kinds of contamination from the component surface in order to achieve a water-break free surface, that is, a continuous water film on the surface after rinsing off excess chemicals with water and to obtain a reactive surface, where specified, in order to undertake a chemical conversion process such as phosphating.

 ACC employ immersion pre-treatment cleaning which provides excellent cleaning of areas difficult to access and more stability than spray application due to greater tank volumes.
 ACC also offer electropainting and shotblasting pretreatment processes for those components that require a higher higher level of engineering performance.
+All Pre-treatments are carried out at our Midlands powder coating facilities.

 Latest pretreatment technologies